jeremykohn/Repeater/README.md

 `<script src="[filepath]/repeater.js"></script>`

-Replace `[filepath]` with the path to the downloaded repeater.js file.
+Replace `[filepath]` with the relative path to the downloaded repeater.js file.

 ## Usage